Skip links and keyboard navigation

 • Some services put the content in a cloud account or local database rather than outputting it as a file you can save into your internal recordkeeping system

-• Some services are designed to restore lost content rather than to preserve it for access and reuse
+• Some services are designed to restore lost content rather than to manage it for access and reuse

 • Poor navigation in services not designed for preservation